The Award-Winning Tour Specialist

 Day 3: The Great Wall

-Rise early this morning to avoid the crowds and drive approximately 2 hours northwest of the city to the Juyongguan Pass to take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.
-Your visit involves walking from the bus to the first section.
-Once your group has been given an introduction to the Great Wall’s unique history, you will have free time to explore at your own pace.
-Later, visit the Jade Factory.
-This afternoon, stroll through the Summer Palace.
+Rise early this morning and drive around 2 hours northwest of the city to the Juyongguan Pass.
+Here you can take a walk on the Great Wall of China, appreciating the wall itself and the dramatic scenery.
+After walking from the coach to the first section, your group will receive an introduction to the Great Wall’s unique history and a briefing on the different walking routes available, depending on your level of fitness.
+You will then have approximately 2.5-hours free time to explore at your own pace.
+Please note that there are many steps at the wall and certain sections are steeper than others.
+Later, visit a fade factory, and in the afternoon, wander around the beautiful grounds of the Summer Palace.
+This evening, there is an optional Kung Fu show (time permitting, payable locally).

 Breakfast, Lunch, Dinner